Voluntary administration: A guide for creditors

 For further information, see Information Sheet 85 Approving fees: A guide for creditors (INFO 85).

 Instead of convening a creditors’ meeting, the voluntary administrator or deed administrator can put proposals to creditors by giving notice in writing.

-This notice must be given to each creditor who would be entitled to receive notice of a meeting and:
+This notice must be given to each creditor entitled to receive notice of a meeting and:

 - invite the creditor to either: